About Website Accessibility

 • Update!

-However, color must be used in a way where they do not create a barrier for users to get information found on your webpages.
+Color can be used to enhance the appearance of a webpage.
+However, it must be used in a way where color does not become a barrier to information shared on your webpages.

 Text Alignment

+Did you know?
 Users with cognitive disabilities such as dyslexia, can become disoriented when text is shifted towards the center or right-aligned.

-• Do NOT center paragraph text
+• Do NOT center or right-align paragraph text

 • Including: headings, hyperlinks, images